 An indispensable part of the festival wear is accessories.
 Your garb is incomplete without the felicitous set of jewelry and embellished add-ons.
-If you desire to make a statement, play with the versatility of Indian outfits, and to do that flawlessly, here are some tips and tricks for you to ponder upon.
+If you desire to make a statement, play with the versatility of Indian outfits, and do that flawlessly, here are some tips and tricks for you to ponder upon.

 1. MATCH YOUR CONTEMPORARY OUTFITS WITH HEFTY JEWELRY

 If you are also drooling over sustainable off-the-peg clothing as much as everyone else then this will definitely assist you.
 Trick everyone this Diwali by keeping your finest jewelry parallel to comfortable sets of cotton, linen, or chiffon.
 As Diwali comes in the winter season, layering would be a shrewd approach.
 Listed below are some ways on how to achieve this look;

 - Synchronize long pastel Kurti with manifold neck-chains and complement the pair with a calf-length jacket.

 - Drape a plain satin saree in an unconventional means and accessorize it with Kamar bandh, bangles, and a nose-ring.

 - Pair your whites with whites followed by vibrant, heavily embellished ornaments.

 - Carry your flared floor-touch skirts in a maxi dress and layer them with a heavy shawl and jewels.

 2. CLUB YOUR ATTIRE WITH A CONTRASTING FOOTWEAR